Adraca/CQRS-Architecture-Examples/readme.md

 The [Master branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/master) contains the most advanced version of the application and serves as a showcase for `CQRS` projects.

-Currently on Master:
+**Currently on Master:**

 - The example API with all routes, without Command/Query separation yet, come back later
+- Next step: separating source files in multiple projects for the sake of readability and SOLID.

 The [Basic-Core branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-core) contains the API working without any traces of the CQRS or DDD patterns.

 This is a first version only used for future references and comparison.
-Here, all sources files are parts of the same project with only a simple folder separation.
+Here, all source files are parts of the same project with only a simple folder separation.

 The [Basic-CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-cqrs) will contains a simple separation of `Commands` and `Queries`.